 School-based selection days

 It varies between schools, but your selection day will typically include opportunities to interact with pupils in a classroom setting, informal discussions with pupils and teachers, and a formal interview.
-This part of the selection process cannot be completed remotely (via Skype, for example), so candidates must be willing to travel to attend.
+This part of the selection process may not be completed remotely (via Teams, for example), so candidates must be willing to travel to attend.